 There are also several female-friendly capsule options in Tokyo and Kyoto.
 Reviews on this capsule hotel in Tokyo ‘Capsule Hotel Asakusa River Side‘ are mixed, but it may be worth checking out.
 Another one is the ‘Capsule Inn‘.

-I loved staying at a capsule hotel!
-They’re cheap, comfortable and offer you privacy!
+I loved staying at this capsule hotel in Nagoya!
+Capsule hotels are cheap, comfortable and offer you privacy!
 What do you think?